Release Date: February 24, 2022 (North America)

 Ichiya is the flirty, romance-obsessed bachelor who prides himself on his sophisticated cooking skills.
 He is every girl’s dream boyfriend, and he acts like one too.
 Pretty much, he’s the complete package!
 While he appears to be the archetypal perfect partner almost every woman can wish for, he can be completely dense when it comes to reading Hibari’s feelings and thought process.
 Thus, juxtaposes his casanova confidence.

 Not gonna lie, there’s just something about Ichiya’s quirkiness that tickled my fancy! (cackles) 🙈 His cheesiness was on another level, but they felt so right that instead of cringing on his overbearing mushy lines, I couldn’t help but grin happily instead!😆 This route, I have to say, caught me off guard with its unconventional approach to the “flirty” archetype.
 I was not expecting his story to go down how it did, and that’s what made it so good and satisfying (to me).
 There was also a role reversal at play here, where, unlike the previous three bachelors, trying to break in Hibari’s barricade, it is only in this route where the heroine breaks in the LI’s walls.
 Now, what exactly do I mean by this?
-Play his story and you will find out!🤭 Ichiya’s story explores so much on his raw emotions, vulnerability and how it connected to the heroine.
-It was soo good that I stayed up til 3AM just to finish his route!
+Play his story and you will find out!
+Ichiya’s story explores so much on his raw emotions, as well as his character’s vulnerability.
+I stayed up til 3AM just to finish his route!
 I have no regrets!

 My gushing aside, I just wanted to put it out there that Ichiya and Hibari had a nine year age gap (Ichiya 26, and Hibari 17), and while this doesn’t bother me at all, I know some folks get easily squicked out on (fictional character’s) age gaps.
 This route also brought a few elements that might trigger highly sensitive individuals, so just be warry of it on your playthrough.
 On a side note, Kosuke Toriumi, as great and talented as he already is, really knocked this role out of the park!
 I have no words!😭💙